maikeleckelboom/pixelift/README.md

 * Defaults to WebCodecs
 * Falls back to OffscreenCanvas
-* Fully runs in standard browsers (no native modules)
+* No native bindings required

 ### Server

 * Requires `sharp`
-* Leverages native bindings for blazing speed
+* Leverages native bindings for performance

 ---